 Ulefone Armor 11 is built to withstand harsh conditions for those who lead an active life.
 There is no need to worry about damage during use as it is waterproof, dustproof, and anti-falling.

 New features such as gesture navigation, dark theme, intelligent responses, and live captions are immediately included in Ulefone Armor 11’s Android 10 OS to protect your privacy and make your Android experience easier, smarter, and more valuable.

 The Panasonic Toughbook FZ-T1 is part of Panasonic’s latest fully rugged handheld series.
 The Toughbook mobile phone is simply on another level in terms of ruggedness.
-When Panasonic mentioned the 5-inch handset as a tablet capable of making calls, the Toughbook FZ-T1 is now handheld, and the Wi-Fi/4G version is full-featured.
+When Panasonic mentioned the 5-inch handset as a tablet capable of making calls, the Toughbook FZ-T1 became handheld, and the Wi-Fi/4G version became full-featured.
 Functions of a regular smartphone.